 Conley Theory

 The main motivation for ConleyDynamics.jl is the development of an accessible tool for studying the global dynamics of multivector fields on Lefschetz complexes.
 Having already discussed the latter, we now turn our attention to multivector fields and their global dynamics.
 This involves a detailed discussion of multivector fields, isolated invariant sets, their Conley index, as well as Morse decompositions and connection matrices.
-We also describe how a variety of isolated invariant sets can be constructed using Morse decomposition intervals, and apply these tools to the analysis of simple planar and three-dimensional ordinary differential equations.
+We also briefly compare the different connection matrix algorithms which are provided by the package.
+Finally, we address Forman's Morse complex and the functions that can be used to work with it.

 Multivector Fields